nikki-experiments/dev-setup/README.md

  `npm install react react-dom`

+Other good packages I use with my projects can be found in this [package.json template]().

 #### Install Prettier and ESLint

 Prettier is a style formatter for your project files.
 To install: